LucidtechAI/las-docs/introduction/documents.md

 The simplest way to create a *Document* is to use the command line interface (CLI) and specify the path of the PDF or JPEG file that you would like to upload.
 See the example below:

-(TTNote: Consider a link for the CLI text to reference how to install/use the CLI, perhaps with https://docs.lucidtech.ai/getting-started/dev/cli )
+(TTNote: Consider a link for the CLI text to reference how to install/use the CLI, perhaps to https://docs.lucidtech.ai/getting-started/dev/cli )

-(TTNote: Suggest some clarity between 'creating' vs. 'uploading' a 'document'.
-It seems the pdf/jpg file (which is referenced in the first bullet as 'a document') is already 'created' in the file system, and here it's being 'uploaded' to use into the API, also as a 'document'.
-Perhaps the pdf/jpg is the source file to create a 'document record' or 'document type' in the API?)
+(TTNote: Suggest some clarity between 'creating' vs. 'uploading' a document and/or clarity between use of lowercase 'document' and uppercase '*Document*'.
+It seems the pdf/jpg file (which is referenced in the first bullet as 'a *Document*') is already 'created' in the file system, and here it's being 'uploaded' to use into the API.
+Both are referenced as '*Document*'.
+Perhaps the pdf/jpg is the source file (and should be referenced as lowercase 'document' or simply 'file'), and it is used to create the '*Document*' item/component in the API?)

 ```commandline
 >> las documents create path/to/my/document.pdf